D. J. Turner (wide receiver): Professional career

+Las Vegas Raiders

 Turner signed with the Las Vegas Raiders as an undrafted free agent in 2021.
 After spending his first season on the practice squad, he made the team's 53-man roster in 2022.
 On September 14, 2022, Turner was placed on the injured reserve list.
 He was activated on October 22.
-He was waived on December 17 and re-signed to practice squad three days later.
-He signed a reserve/future contract on January 9, 2023.
-He was waived/injured on August 12, 2023, and placed on injured reserve.
+Turner was waived by the Raiders on December 17 and re-signed to practice squad three days later.

-Turner was waived on August 17, 2023.
-On October 16, 2023, the Raiders signed Turner to their practice squad.
+Turner signed a reserve/future contract with Las Vegas on January 9, 2023.
+He was waived/injured by the team on August 12, and placed on injured reserve.
+Turner was waived again on August 17.
+On October 16, the Raiders re–signed Turner to their practice squad.
 He was promoted to the active roster on November 11.

-On October 21, 2025, Turner was signed to the Raiders practice squad.
+On October 21, 2025, Turner was re–signed to the Raiders' practice squad.

+Houston Texans

+On July 29, 2026, Turner signed with the Houston Texans.
+He was placed on injured reserve on August 4, and later released on August 11.